 The right size and quality pair of gloves will prevent your hands from blisters (also known as friction blisters).

-Choosing the right size and quality both are critical factors because a wrong size or quality (or both) will not be of much use even if you are wearing one; it will not serve the purpose of prevention from blisters.
+Choosing the right size and quality are critical factors because a wrong size or quality (or both) will not be of much use even if you are wearing one; it will not serve the purpose of preventing blisters.

 A quality pair of rowing gloves will keep your hands protected and stress-free during hard training sessions and will abstain the skin from getting blisters caused due to the firm grip required during rowing.
 Effectively it helps you in rowing for longer hours.